eviltoylet/eviltoylet.github.io/_drafts/ideas-for-blog-posts.markdown

 - everything is a draft. multipass development
 - what is the optimal length for a blog post?
 - opinions on Amazon Dash and on-demand delivery (i.e. printer ink)
+- the difficulty in creating a game AI.
+Even if you have perfect information, have to be good at lying so that you don't seem like you do